mizan989/CalcVerse/README.md

 | `N` | Insert `ln(` (natural log) |
 | `P` | Insert `π` |
 | `E` | Insert Euler's number `e` |

-## License

-Free to use and modify for personal or educational purposes.